-(5) Initiatives Undertaken as Part of Our Business Activities
+(4) Initiatives Undertaken as Part of Our Business Activities

 The Funai Soken Consulting Group uses its consulting and other business activities to raise the standard of business management by helping clients improve their businesses and seek sustained growth.
+Many of the group's consulting services are geared toward promoting sustainability, including improving working practices, boosting employees' skills, maintaining and expanding employment, and business continuity planning.